 Luke Woltanski is a Michigan born singer, songwriter, and multi-instrumentalist.
 He plays guitar, piano, mountain dulcimer, Native American flute, and harmonica: often two at a time!
-The 20-year-old Woltanski has published two studio albums, three solo albums (from his younger days), and two studio singles.
+The 22-year-old Woltanski has published three studio albums, three solo albums (from his younger days), and two studio singles.
 The single The Ballad of Sugar and Jr. was featured in Big City Rhythm and Blues Magazine’s “Next Wave” issue and was featured on the magazine’s sampler #23.
 He has played for the Mt.
-Mancelona Winter Beer and Music Festival, for the Glen Arbor Film Festival, for the Plainwell Days Music Festival, and for UpNorth TV, along with many other wineries, galleries, coffee shops, and private venues around Michigan.
+Mancelona Winter Beer and Music Festival, for the Glen Arbor Film Festival, for the Tye Die Music Festival, and for UpNorth TV, along with many other wineries, galleries, coffee shops, and private venues around Michigan.

 Luke got his first guitar when he was 13 years old but didn’t start playing it until he was 14.
 Within a year he had taught himself to play and to sing with it.
 Luke was classically trained vocally and when he was fifteen, he toured with the Kalamazoo Children’s Choir in Italy for ten days.
-Shortly afterward in 2014, he released his first solo album, Prairiefire which he had recorded on a small Boss BR-900CD.
-In 2015, another solo album The Fog Dance, in 2016 Constellation; in 2017 his first studio album Solos and Stories, and his two singles in 2018: The Ballad of Sugar and Jr. and O Come O Come Emmanuel.
+He has published three studio albums: Solos and Stories (2017), A Sketch of a Man (2019), The Dangerous Music Man (2020); as well as two singles: The Ballad of Sugar and Jr, and O Come O Come Emmanuel (2018).
 Currently he is working on finishing two more projects.
-During this time, he has been studying Biology at Hillsdale College while serving as a Resident Advisor, and as a Teachers Assistant for Biology and Chemistry classes at the college.
-He is currently a Junior.
+During this time, he earned his BS in Molecular Biology at Hillsdale College while serving as a Resident Advisor, and as a Teachers Assistant for Biology and Chemistry classes at the college.

 Music was an integral part of Luke's life from a very young age, even from his years as a toddler.
 He would have to be put to sleep at night by none other than Bruce Springsteen.
 Very peculiar, but it worked, and Luke's musical idols have certainly grown since then.
 He uses guitar styles similar to the likes of Michael Hedges and Gordon Lightfoot, and plays piano with inspiration from Bruce Hornsby and Billy Joel.
 His harmonica playing pulls from traditional blues as well as folk playing, and his Native American flute from the likes of Robert Mirabal.